steffenmueller4/steffenmueller4.github.io/_posts/2022-12-26-conways-law-or-how-to-think-about-interdependencies.md

 ---
 layout: post
-date: 2022-12-26 07:50:00 +0100
+date: 2023-12-17 07:50:00 +0100
 title: "Thinking About Interdependencies between Organization and Software Architecture"
 categories:
   - Architecture
   - Organization
 published: true
 ---
-As a senior engineer, software architect, or engineering manager, we are often facing situations where we realize interdependencies between your organization and software architecture.
+As a senior engineer, software architect, engineering manager, etc., we are often facing situations where we realize interdependencies between an organization and software architecture.
-What team should maintain a specific component within a larger architecture or organization?
+Questions that you may ask yourself are, for example: what team should maintain a specific component within a larger architecture or organization?
 How to build a proper architecture serving this or that team?
 How to (re-)structure teams when facing a bigger architecture rework or a new project?
 This article is about how to think about those interdependencies between organization and software architecture.